celeritas-project/celeritas/doc/implementation/geant4-interface.rst

 High-level interface
 --------------------

-The SimpleOffload class is an extremely easy-to-use interface for offloading tracks to Celeritas in a multithreaded or serial application.
-The class names correspond to user actions and ActionInitialization.
-It requires a few app-owned pieces such as SharedParams and LocalTransporter to be owned by the calling application; the options described below must also be set up and provided.
+The :cpp:class:`celeritas::SimpleOffload` class is an extremely easy-to-use interface for offloading tracks to Celeritas in a multithreaded or serial application.
+The class names correspond to user actions and ``ActionInitialization``.
+It requires a few app-owned pieces such as :cpp:class:`celeritas::SharedParams` and :cpp:class:`celeritas::LocalTransporter` to be owned by the calling application; the options described below must also be set up and provided.